TheBIPM/SI-Reference-Point-generation-scripts/governance_model.md

 In this case, a disclaimer shall be included (*On behalf of...*), and the link to the new issue (or to the comment) shall be shared with the person who originally submitted the request.

 ## 2. Classification, assessment and prioritization
-All registered requests are managed in the [SIRP update project page](https://github.com/orgs/TheBIPM/projects/6), wich provides a dashboard to follow up on the status of the requests.
+All registered requests are managed in the [SIRP update project page](https://github.com/orgs/TheBIPM/projects/6), which provides a dashboard to follow up on the status of the requests.
 The dashboard is accessible to logged-in members of the Expert Group.
 View-only access can be granted to membres of the TG-SIDF upon request (a free GitHub account is required).
 Issues are assigned suitable labels (`<label>`) to help to identify and advance the topics.